Durza75/COVID_BRICS/README.md

 Additionally, the team will analyze the possibility of building a coffee processing facility in one of the BRICS countries.
 The team hopes this analysis will reveal which country has the most potential for building coffee processing factories as well as the potential for higher coffee consumption rates.

 ## Business Interest Analysis
 The BRICS countries are either located in the places that are perfect for coffee bean growing, or located near the countries that largely consume coffee bean.
 So we are going to investigate the possibility of building coffee processing facilities in BRICS country.
-To develop ground coffee/instant coffee production line, we need to make sure the country can supply clean water, stable access to electricity and fast logistics.
+To develop ground coffee/instant coffee production lines, we need to make sure the country can supply clean water, stable access to electricity and fast logistics.

-We will use coffee consumption data, consumer price index data, covid cases data, electricity generation, and water supply data to find out which country has the potential to build coffee bean processing facility and which country would have the potential to consume the products.
+We will use coffee industry performance data, covid cases data, electricity generation, water supply and logistic index data to find out which country has the potential to build coffee bean processing facility and which country would have the potential to consume the products.

 The impact of covid pandemic to the coffee market will also be discussed.